daspec/daspec-js-npm/README.md

     daspec --specs ...  --steps ... --output-dir ... [--sources ...] [--formatters ...]

-* __--specs__: (required) list of markdown files containing specifications.
-All the usual wildcard patterns are supported
-* __--steps__: (required) list of javascript files containing step definitions.
-All the usual wildcard patterns are supported
-* __--output-dir__: (required) where to store the result files
-* __--sources__: (optional) list of javascript files that will be loaded into global scope before step definitions.
-Not necessary if step definition files load the relevant source as node modules.
-All the usual wildcard patterns are supported.
-* __--formatters__: (optional) list of formatters for processing results.
-If omitted, DaSpec will print a summary to the console and save markdown files in the output directory.
-* __--allowSkipped__: (optional) Lines without matching steps are not marked and do not cause the spec to fail
-* __--failFast__:  (optional) Stop execution as soon as a spec fails

-or

-	daspec --config <configuration file>

-* __--config__: (required) path to a config file that contains a JSON with the relevant options

-You can also save the default configuration options into a file called __daspec.json__ in the working directory, and run __daspec__ without arguments.
+For a list of supported options, run `daspec --help` or see the [DaSpec Command Usage Page](lib/usage.txt).
+You can also save the default configuration options into a file called `daspec.json` in the working directory, and run `daspec` without arguments.

 ## NPM script